top of page

 Technical Evolution: From Peep Shows to Zograscopes

-Engelbrecht's dioramas evolved from his large-scale "zographic views," designed to be viewed through zograscopes —optical devices with magnifying lenses that amplified the sense of depth in flat images.
-This optical technology, popularized in Europe by the mid-18th century, allowed viewers to "travel" from their living rooms to distant destinations or historical events.
+Engelbrecht's dioramas evolved from his large-scale "zographic views," designed to be viewed through zograscopes —optical devices with magnifying lenses that amplified the impression of depth in flat images.
+This optical technology, popularized in Europe from the mid-18th century, allowed viewers to "travel" from their living rooms to distant destinations or historical events.
 Traveling "peep shows," equipped with large optical boxes, toured European fairs, charging adults and children to watch these miniature spectacles narrated by barkers.

 The English Revolution: William West and the Birth of the Toy Theatre (1811)